seafloor/daxos/README.md

 ## Features

 - **Memory-efficient processing:** Utilizes Dask to handle large datasets with reduced memory usage.
-This includes *lots* of optimisations like pre-shuffling and chunking for dask, and custom load balancing, as by default dask is unaware of how much memory XGB will use and loads too many chunks on a given worker, using in-place prediction where optimal, a custom CV function to unsure data is only given to a worker once etc.
+This includes *lots* of optimisations like pre-shuffling and chunking for dask, and custom load balancing, as by default dask is unaware of how much memory XGB will use and loads too many chunks on a given worker, using in-place prediction where optimal, a custom CV function to minimise data movement to/from workers
 - **XGBoost integration:** Leverages the power of XGBoost for fast and scalable machine learning.
 All the core work is done using XGB on dask arrays.
 - **HPC optimization:** Designed specifically for HPC environments.
 If you're working on AWS or a personal computer then there are probably better workflows.
 If you're on SLURM HPC system with moderate memory per node then daxos should be helpful.
 - **PLINK to HDF5 conversion:** Includes convenience functions to convert PLINK files to HDF5 format.
 This includes making sure the ref allele is the same across train/test splits, low-memory pre-shuffling and processing with numpy.